 What is the Process?

-Zinc Plating is an electro-plating technique in which parts are placed into a vat containing an electrolytic solution and a current is run into the bath promoting the build-up of the Zinc on the part.
+Zinc Plating is an electro-plating technique in which parts are placed into a vat containing an electrolytic solution and a current is run into the bath promoting the build-up of the Zinc onto the component.
 In order to obtain the best possible results, parts will first be subject to a number of pre-treatments depending on their material which are all carried out in house.

 What are the Advantages?

 Zinc Plating offers a good level of corrosion resistance for its cost.
-It is suitable for combatting the effects of air, water and sweater but will not perform well in chemically corrosive environments..
+It is suitable for combatting the effects of oxygen and water but will not perform well in chemically corrosive environments.
 In order to improve the corrosion resistance properties, Zinc plated components are passivated and sealed and we can also offer de-embrittlement where needed.

 Zinc Plating produces a coating that has high levels of protection in comparison to its thin nature.
-This makes it a popular choice for smaller sized components such as machined screws and threaded parts, but due to its low cost and versatility a number of steel parts used in civil engineering projects are actually Zinc Plated.
+This makes it a popular choice for smaller sized components such as machined screws and threaded parts.
+Due to its low cost and versatility a number of steel parts used in civil engineering projects are actually Zinc Plated/Galvanised.

 BS1706:1990, BS3382:Part 2, ASTM B633, ISO2081:1996, BS EN12329:2000, DEF STAN 03-20